NOLAN-aka-SWILLS/NOLAN-aka-SWILLS/README.md

 * Websites are: [1](https://nolant.org), [2](https://swills.dev), [3](NOLAN-aka-SWILLS.github.io)
 * Youtube is: [here](https://www.youtube.com/channel/UCRblZC569m8Ovorxo8cVEFA) -- there will be better uploads soon, mainly tutorial based!
 ## Dream Professions
-* I will, hopefully, get accepted to college soon.
-Where I can pursue my dream of being a Computer Engineer
 * I would seriously like to investigate into Software Engineering and Computer Science
-* I will always pursue a higher education.
+* I wish to study and live out in Japan for a few years

 ## My main languages
 :yum: = Proficient